 None of us is breaking up with our coffee.

-As I said in yesterday’s post, life moves pretty quickly, and we should indulge in certain things that bring us joy.
+We should indulge in certain things that bring us joy.

 Coffee and I will be intimate for life.